dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/aspnet-ajax/understanding-asp-net-ajax-debugging-capabilities.md

 ## Debugging With Web Development Helper

 Although Visual Studio 2008 (and Visual Web Developer Express 2008) are very capable debugging tools, there are additional options that can be used as well which are more light-weight.
 One of the latest tools to be released is the Web Development Helper.
 Microsoft's Nikhil Kothari (one of the key ASP.NET AJAX architects at Microsoft) wrote this excellent tool which can perform many different tasks from simple debugging to viewing HTTP request and response messages.
-Web Development Helper can be downloaded at http://projects.nikhilk.net/Projects/WebDevHelper.aspx.

 Web Development helper can be used directly inside of Internet Explorer which makes it convenient to use.
 It's started by selecting Tools Web Development Helper from the Internet Explorer menu.
 This will open the tool in the bottom portion of the browser which is nice since you don't have to leave the browser to perform several tasks such as HTTP request and response message logging.
 Figure 4 shows what Web Development Helper looks like in action.